atomix/atomix/README.md

 and return the result.
 However, in order for it to do this it needs to have some additional information about each specific command.

-To provide command information to CopyCat, implement the `CommandProvider` interface.
+To provide command information to CopyCat, use the `@Command` annotation on a command method.
-When a command is submitted to the cluster, CopyCat will check whether the state machine is a `CommandProvider`, and if so, use command info to determine how to handle the command.

 Each command can have one of three types:
 * `READ`